controlshift/chef-telize/README.md

 Requirements
 ------------

-This cookbook is known to work on Ubuntu 12.04 Precise and 14.04 Trusty.
+This cookbook is known to work on Ubuntu 14.04 Trusty.

 Attributes
 ----------